 We’ll return the evening before first-year orientation; therefore, FOOT will not affect your first-year orientation at all (except that you’ll have a close group of great friends already!)

-All FOOT leaders are trained in CPR and Wilderness First Aid.
+FOOT leaders are trained in CPR and Wilderness First Aid.
 While in the backcountry, groups will be hiking on the VERY well marked Appalachian Trail and will never be far from park rangers.
 At each stop location, FOOT leaders have detailed descriptions of the quickest evacuation routes.
 Additionally, support crews back at F&M (FOOT leaders who are not on the trips) will be checking in with our group along the hike.
 FOOT leaders are required to carry their mobile phones at all times so that they can contact local emergency responders, support crews, and the F&M campus in any case of emergency.
 FOOT leaders also carry an extensive First Aid bag in which they are trained and knowledgeable in applying to specific circumstances.

 Vegetarians can be easily accommodated for on FOOT.
-In order to accommodate students wishing to eat kosher they must have their own cooking gear.
+In order to accommodate students wishing to keep kosher they must have their own cooking gear.
 Just let the summer coordinators know what your special diatary needs are and we can plan accordingly.